AVIRAL1854/Ecommerce-chatbot/README.md

 # 🛍️ E-commerce Chatbot

 A powerful AI-powered chatbot built for e-commerce websites, featuring a React.js frontend and a Django backend.
-The chatbot integrates the Gemini API to answer customer queries and stores data in a PostgreSQL database.
+The chatbot integrates the Gemini API to answer customer queries and stores data in SQLite database.

 ---